 Buy professional hair care products.
 If you’re spending $200 on your color services, spend a little more on shampoo to maintain that beautiful color!

-Warm Honey-Colored Blunt Bob Cut
+#24: Warm Honey-Colored Blunt Bob Cut

-“If you love a warm latte, then these honey brown tones are for you,” she states.
-“As you can see in the photo, this cut and color appear simple but has so much going on in it.
-There’s dimension in the tones, and the cut is bold.”
+This honey-colored hair is gorgeous.
+If you love a warm latte, these honey brown tones are for you.
+As you can see in the photo, this cut and color appear simple but have so much going on.
+There’s a dimension in the tones, and the cut is bold.

 #25: Dark Brown to Honey Brown Ombre

 For women who are considering this kind of hair color, Hyska wants you to know you won’t get that harsh demarcation line, so you’ll only need a few color appointments.